 17.2.
 Improper Turns (NRS 484B.400)

-Making an improper turn carries a $395 fine in Las Vegas and four (4) driver’s license demerit points.
+Making an improper turn carries a $395 civil penalty in Las Vegas and four (4) driver’s license demerit points.
 But it may be possible to get the charge dismissed or lessened to a non-moving violation.

 17.3.
 Failing to signal (NRS 484B.413)

-Failure to signal is a moving violation that carries a small fine and one (1) driver’s license demerit point.
+Failure to signal is a moving violation that carries a small civil penalty and one (1) driver’s license demerit point.
 Using a signal is required 100 feet before turning or changing lanes in residential or business districts.
 On highways, drivers have to signal 300 feet before turning or changing lanes.

 Traffic ticket?
 Call a Nevada traffic defense attorney…

 Were you cited for failing to use headlights in Clark County or elsewhere in Nevada?
 Then call our Las Vegas criminal defense attorneys for a consultation.
 We can discuss how we will fight to get your citation thrown out or lessened to a non-moving offense.

 For California cases, please visit our page on Vehicle Code 24250 VC.

 - NRS 484D.100 When lighted lamps are required.
 1. Every vehicle upon a highway of this State, subject to exceptions with respect to parked vehicles as stated in chapters 484A to 484E, inclusive, of NRS, must display lighted lamps and illuminating devices as respectively required in this chapter for different classes of vehicles: (a) At any time from one-half hour after sunset to one-half hour before sunrise; (b) At any other time when, because of insufficient light or unfavorable atmospheric conditions, persons and vehicles on the highway are not clearly discernible at a distance of 1,000 feet ahead; and (c) When directed by an official traffic control device.